John 4: Samaritan woman (verses 5–26)

+The editors of the Jerusalem Bible link her five husbands with the five groups of settlers who were brought into Samaria by Shalmaneser V, the king of Assyria who occupied Samaria according to the narrative in 2 Kings 17: they came from Babylon, Cuthah, Ava, Hamath, and Sepharvaim and replaced the people of the northern Kingdom of Israel who were taken into exile.

 Several commentators have noted the openness of Jesus' self-revelation to the Samaritan woman, in contrast to his more reserved communication with the Jews: to the Jews "the Messiah was a conquering king, who would help them to ride on the necks of their enemies, and pay back their persecutions and oppressions" and therefore Jesus' claim to be the Messiah necessarily risked a political interpretation: in "when Jesus perceived that they were about to come and take Him by force to make Him king, He departed again to the mountain by Himself alone".
 But "to this Samaritan woman - speaking, I suppose, the conceptions of her race - the Messiah was One who was to "tell us all things" about the worship of God.